How it works: Exhaust in your laser machineHP Persson

 This method is helping your exhaust setup in two ways.

-1: Your exhaust fan does not need to put the case in negative pressure
+1: Your exhaust fan does not need to put the case in (as much) negative pressure

 2: The extra flow will also help with fumes and smoke inside the machine